daytwu/bikesharing/README.md

 <img width="404" alt="Top Starting Location" src="https://user-images.githubusercontent.com/68725398/105097761-27300a80-5a77-11eb-8848-0eb85d788c8c.png">

-1st Analysis: The above image shows the starting locations of all the bike stations in our data.
+The above image shows the starting locations of all the bike stations in our data.
 This is mapped with the stations longtitude and lattitude and then colored/enlarged by the size count of the rides itself.
 The image itself is Manhattan in NYC, this shows that dense metropolitan areas are a good start to look into when it comes to the initial steps of investment funding for bike stations for another dense metropolitan area.

 <img width="742" alt="Checkout time by Users" src="https://user-images.githubusercontent.com/68725398/105098246-c9e88900-5a77-11eb-9bc2-062e907f252c.png">
 <img width="757" alt="Checkout time by Gender" src="https://user-images.githubusercontent.com/68725398/105098268-d0770080-5a77-11eb-9ad8-0368ec8d4c92.png">

-The above analysis is a deeper look into the ride durations for the Users as a whole and users split by genders.
+The above image is a deeper look into the ride durations for the Users as a whole and users split by genders.
 This shows that Males uers tends to have a longer ride duration compared to Females or the unknown genders, with 5 hours peaking for Males and total users.

 <img width="748" alt="August Peak Hours" src="https://user-images.githubusercontent.com/68725398/105099308-78d99480-5a79-11eb-87c5-9b2cffb8c9d1.png">